Dealing with the end of a relationship

 And, of course, they’re things like not stalking your ex on social media and driving yourself batty because they don’t seem to be suffering as much as you are.

-These are things that apply to all breakups.
+These apply to all breakups.
 Poly breakups aren’t special or unique.
 They’re breakups.
-When you’re polyamorous, your heart breaks the same way anyone else’s does.
+When you’re polyamorous, your heart breaks just like anyone else’s.

 Abusive relationships can be very difficult to get over on your own, because abuse creates “trauma bonding”—a subversion of the normal human attachment process where an abuser creates a dangerous situation that facilitates particularly intense attachment, then holds out himself or herself as an attachment figure.